MagnusSnowleopard/Angular_Correlations/README.md

 # Angular_Correlations

-# This program is under construction in order to replace a fortran 77 angular distribution/ mixing ratio determination calculator used a FSU's Nuclear Accelerator laboratory.
+# This program is a replacement a fortran 77 angular distribution/ mixing ratio determination calculator used a FSU's Nuclear Accelerator laboratory.

 # Reading in detector width, radius, distance from the radiative source, and the gamma-ray energy of interest, the program calculates the QDk geometric attenuation coefficients.